-Make sure all our major purchases commit contractually to defined sustainability requirements and aligned carbonreduction goals.
-Behind target, with pathway in place - As of 31 December 2024, our proportion of Global Majority employees across the business was 17.9%, and 14.6% in leadership positions.
+Strategic pillar Target 2024 progress Behind target, with pathway in place -A better way to do business underpins our Drive forward progress to achieve gender As of 31 December 2024, our proportion commitment to operating in a fair, ethical parity across all employees and leadership and inclusive way with all our key by the end of 2027. of female employees compared to all stakeholders. staff was 28.4%, and 33.2% in leadership positions.
+Related SDGs Increase the representation of Global Behind target, with pathway in place - As Majority employees to a minimum of 15% of 31 December 2024, our proportion of leadership and 25% across the business by Global Majority employees across the business was 17.9%, and 14.6% in 2027. leadership positions.
 This was an improvement on 2023 amongst both the leadership and total employee population.
-On track - We've integrated sustainability requirements into our procurement processes, with major suppliers expected to set carbon reduction goals.
+On track - We've integrated Make sure all our major purchases commit contractually to defined sustainability sustainability requirements into our goals.